-Gender Reel is committed to providing an art space that is inclusive of people from all background and experiences.
-To do this, the Festival Planning Committee also needs to be as diverse as possible.
+Gender Reel, is committed to providing an art space that is inclusive of people from all background and experiences.
 If you are interested in joining Gender Reels Planning Committee contact firstname.lastname@example.org.

 Tammyrae is a life-long advocate of fairness and justice for all people; an organizer/activist in the Philadelphia LGBT community, she spans beyond gender, race, religion, and politics and tries to connect the dots to form a path to equality for everyone.
-She holds a BS in Civil Engineering from Rutgers University, and believes that the power of visual media transcends the population and is a strong vehicle to mainstream the existence and understanding of transsexual and gender variant people.
+She holds a Bachelors of Science in Civil Engineering from Rutgers University.
+She believes the power of visual media transcends the population and is a strong vehicle to helping mainstream the existence and understanding of transsexual and gender variant people.

 Gender Reel Board Members: